Kick933/nand2Tetris/README.md

 # nand2Tetris
-Thuis repository contains the excercise solutions for Nand2Tetris in HDL language
+This repository contains the excercise solutions for Nand2Tetris in HDL language